Regnidorhcs/Regnidorhcs/_posts/2018-11-15-Vera's Voyage.markdown

 ---
 <img src="{{ site.baseurl }}/images/Vera.png" class="fit image">

+<b><em> The following original story aims to communicate the complex mysteries of the Universe to children of all ages.
+Feel free to use it for your own outreach endeavors but please do so while respecting my intellectual property rights.

 My name is Nicolas and I am a Dark Matter physicist.
 As a physicist, I get to study the comings and goings of the universe.

 I spend a lot of time thinking about the very large things in the world and the very small things.
 I think about how the planets move, and I think about how magnets work.
 I think about how atoms are held together and I think about how stars are arranged in the night sky.